 Summary of A Guide to Documenting Latino/Hispanic History and Culture in New York State

 Welcome to this brief summary of A Guide to Documenting Latino/Hispanic History and Culture in New York State.
 We have tried to make the whole guide accessible and useful for people who have different degrees of experience with historical records and with Latino history and culture.
 But this is a large, varied topic, and the documentation of historical records is a complex undertaking.
 That size and complexity are reflected in the guide, so this brief version will give you an overview of the main points.
 The full version provides summaries of the documentation priorities, examples of various kinds of documentation projects, potential sources of assistance and funding, and a description of the methodology used to create the guide which is adaptable for regional documentation planning.
-You can access the html version of the full guide or download a PDF version.

 - Why it's important

 - What we mean by Latino/Hispanic and Documentation

 - Regional and local documentation planning